open-telemetry/oteps/text/0250-Composite_Samplers.md

 Making sampling decisions with samplers from Approach Two is more efficient than in Approach One, especially if, platform permitting, `null` values can be used for `GetAttributes` and `UpdateTraceState` functions to represent the prevailing trivial cases of _no-new-attributes_ and _no-special-trace-state-keys_.
 The only limitation of this approach that it operates exclusively within the domain of Composable Samplers (a subset of Consistent Probability Samplers).

-Developers of Composable Samplers should consider that the sampling Decision they advise might be different from the final sampling Decision.
+Developers of Composable Samplers should consider that the sampling Decision they declare as their intent might be different from the final sampling Decision.

 ## Prior art